aionnetwork/aion-docs/aion-node/networks/custom_blockchain/_index.en.md

 ---
-title: Local Blockchain
+title: Custom Blockchain
 weight: 1
 chapter: true
 ---

-# Local Blockchain
+# Custom Blockchain

 Before getting started on this section, make sure you have already [set-up your node and created an account](/aion-node/node-setup).